spieseba/schwinger-trivializing-map/README.md

 # Pure U(1) gauge theory (a.k.a. quenched Schwinger model) in 2D

 This repo contains my Master thesis code from 2021, archived as-is.
-There are no tests, license, or packaging.
+No tests or efficiency numbers are provided.
 The code depends on [https://github.com/lehner/gpt](https://github.com/lehner/gpt) and is meant to be read more than run.

-The efficiency numbers are in the thesis, not in the repo.

 The interesting/relevant file is `wf_hmc.py`.
 It samples 2D U(1) gauge theory (the quenched Schwinger model) by running the HMC algorithm on a Wilson-flowed version of the gauge field.
 This field transformation is essentially a